 The HITRUST Cyber Threat XChange (CTX) is a program Trend Micro has been invested from the start, and we’re delighted to see that our Deep Discovery Inspector appliance is already making countless healthcare organizations (HCOs) more resilient to threats.
 In fact, new data suggests it generated more than 5,700 IOCs in the month of May alone, including seeing the WannaCry indicators two weeks before the NHS incident.

 The WannaCry ransomware epidemic last month taught us a valuable lesson: that organizations the world over still aren’t following cybersecurity industry best practices, such as those recommended in the HITRUST CSF.
 Many healthcare institutions were impacted, forcing IT systems and medical devices offline, which in turn led to cancelled operations, chemotherapy treatments and other urgent appointments.
 As our recent report on the industry illustrates, healthcare organizations are struggling to cope with an increasingly sophisticated and wide-ranging variety of threats.
-Many CISOs and their teams in the sector have a thankless task trying to make their hybrid infrastructure more resilient with minimal resources.
+Many CISOs and their teams in the sector have a thankless task trying to make their hybrid cloud security infrastructure more resilient with minimal resources.
 Embedded third party applications powering critical medical devices make prompt patching a challenge, while the move to industrial IoT and cloud services expands the HCO’s attack surface ever further.

 The nature of today’s threat landscape makes cybersecurity particularly challenging.
 The variety and volume of online threats is simply unprecedented.
 The Trend Micro Smart Protection Network (SPN) alone blocked almost 82 billion threats in 2016; a year which saw a 752 percent increase in new ransomware families.
 From compromised legitimate websites to malware-laden phishing emails, zero day attacks, information stealers, and ransomware, the list of threats is growing all the time.
 What’s more, attacks are frequently multi-staged and multi-vector, further complicating detection efforts.